 - Start block-wise visual mode and go down 3 lines (

-Ctrl-v 3j).
+Ctrl-V 3j).
 This highlights the remaining "1"s.
-Now all "1" should be highlighted.
+Now all "1" should be highlighted (except the first line).

 You should see this result:

 Ctrl-X/Ctrl-A can increment letters too, with the number formats option: